aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 ### Physical topology

 The drawing below shows the physical topology used in this example.
-The interface assignment is identical as the single DC example.
-The only change introduced in this topology is the DCI links, which are connected to port Ethernet 6 in leaves number two in each DC connecting to the twin DC:
+The interface assignment is identical to the single DC example.
+The only change introduced in this topology is the DCI links, which are connected to port Ethernet 6 in dc1-leaf2a/b to dc2-leafa/b:

 ![Figure: Arista Leaf Spine physical topology](images/avd-dual-dc-l3ls-example.svg)